spectrumitec/purrbox/README.md

     <li><b>The root of the project</b> - This is where basic settings allow for changing description or enable / disable the project for DNS resolution settings.
 Here you can also preview your site creations under a special VHost path (/vhost/project::sitename/).
 Disabling your project does not disable the VHost preview function.
 Note: VHost preview is only available when server dev mode is active.</li>
     <li><b>Sites and Settings</b> - This is where you create a website under your project.
 All sites will appear under this tree selector when created.
 There are three general options here where you can create a blank empty web source folder, a system default starter site, and user defined templates (should you have your own templates to use).
 Blank site selection is for customized builds where needing to create a specific folder structure to your project.</li>
     <li><b>Project Files</b> - This is more of a helper panel for some basic folder strucutre and file creation.
 The Dev Management UI has some basic file templates for creating HTML, CSS or API files.
 If customizing your folder stuctures, you can follow up with configuring the site mappings (see website settings below)</li>
-    <li><b>DNS Resolution</b> - This is when you either have a DNS server or using a local host file on your workstation to resolve to your server IP address or your server(s) are behind a load balancer virtual IP.
+    <li><b>Resolve</b> - This is when you either have a DNS server or using a local host file on your workstation to resolve to your server IP address or your server(s) are behind a load balancer virtual IP.
 DNS resolution uses the server settings environment variable and an FQDN name to map and reslove to a select site in your project.
 If you have a Dev, QA, Stage and Prod server environment as an example, copying or using git clone / pull to copy your source code between environments will leverage this in each environment by refering to the server environment varaible and your project mapping configuration for DNS.
 Note: While the server is in Dev mode, you are unable to use localhost, IP addresses or any FQDN and hostnames defined in the server 'server_dev_ui' settings.</li>
 </ul>
 <p>Website settings under your project's 'Sites and Settings' tree view, provides configurations you would to use access your project code.
 These are broken into the following:</p>
 <ul>